-Other than with respect to products subject to existing commercialization arrangements, we intend to commercialize our product portfolio in the United States with our commercial organization.
-To expand our footprint in the Ryanodex® for MH market we have built an internal commercial team consisting of approximately 50 direct sales representatives, support staff and management who are a part of our independent commercial organization.
+Other than products subject to existing commercialization arrangements, we commercialize our product portfolio in the United States with our commercial organization.
+Ryanodex and Belrapzo are marketed by our internal commercial team consisting of 47 direct sales representatives, support staff and management.